Troubleshooting

 Husky rolls on a slope

-Husky's wheels are always connected to the motors.
-When you send a motion command with /cmd_vel, the Husky's MCU subscribes to that message, and relays a command to the Husky's motor controllers.
 These motor controllers change the voltage across the DC brushed motors, causing a mechanical torque at the wheels.

-When you stop publishing to /cmd_vel, ROS starts publishing a default value to /cmd_vel of zero velocity.
-At this point, the motor controllers are not attempting to change the Husky's velocity using electrical power.
-When the Husky's velocity is near 0 m/s, the motor controllers will use the motor's copper windings as a resistor.
 This is why your Husky will roll on a slope, since the resistive torque of the copper windings is less than the gravitational force on the robot.

-The /twist_mux topic controls to priority of /cmd_vel messages.
+topic controls to priority of /cmd_vel

 If this amount of rolling is unacceptable, you can update the motor controller's firmware to a version that applies holding torque.
 The process to update the firmware is detailed on our Husky Maintenance page.